musement/qa-test-cafe/README.md

 # Testcafe/ts-node interoperability issues

 This repository illustrates a problem that arise when intermixing ts/js files for testcafe fixtures.
 There're 2 problems essentially

-1. Inability to resolve ts file from js fixure
+1. Inability to resolve ts file from js fixture

 2. Transpilation issues with ts classes being transpiled to prototypes making them incompatible to extends js es6 classes